 - documents such as identification cards, proof of employment, a letter of invitation from relatives or friends in Canada, or a travel schedule.

-Note: The amount of money you need and the supporting documents you must submit depend on the country where you apply.
+Note: The amount of money you need and the supporting documents you must submit depends on individual circumstances.
 To find out more, visit the website of your nearest visa office.